8n8/bigwebthing/README.md

 To send a message:

 1. encode it and its blobs and pipe small chunks (~16KB) to a channel
+	+ each chunk is prefixed with the hash of the previous chunk
 2. for each chunk in the channel:
 	a. symmetrically encrypt
-	b. take an sha256 hash
-	c. send to server
+	b. send to server
-3. encode all the hashes and encryption keys and put into the sending channel in (1)
-4. encode the hash and key of the first chunk of (3)
+3. encode the hash and key of the first chunk of (3)
-5. encrypt it with their public key and send it to them
+4. encrypt it with their public key and send it to them

 Inside the encryption and chunking, the API is as follows: